wp-plugins/photoshow/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Smart Image Gallery allows to insert images, and pictures, in your blog, directly from the WordPress media library, or eternal images repositories (like: Flickr, Picasa, Instagram, Facebook or Google Images ).
-The images are searched, and inserted, from the article edition, without importing them to the WordPress media library.
+Smart Image Gallery allows to insert images, and pictures, in your blog, directly from the WordPress media library, or eternal images repositories...

 == Description ==